 HOW do you foster an organizational culture that is characterized by open communication, HIGH PERFORMANCE, patient safety, and an engaged WORKFORCE?
 HOW do you reinforce your organizational culture?
 HOW do you ensure that your organizational culture supports your VISION and VALUES, and benefits from the diverse ideas, cultures, and thinking of your WORKFORCE?
 HOW do you EMPOWER your WORKFORCE?
+HOW do you promote/encourage employee engagement in climate action?

-- c.
-PERFORMANCE Management and Development - (1) PERFORMANCE Management HOW does your WORKFORCE PERFORMANCE management SYSTEM support HIGH PERFORMANCE?
+c.
+PERFORMANCE Management and Development

+- (1) PERFORMANCE Management HOW does your WORKFORCE PERFORMANCE management SYSTEM support HIGH PERFORMANCE?
 HOW does it consider WORKFORCE compensation, reward, recognition, and incentive practices?
-HOW does it reinforce INTELLIGENT RISK taking, a patient/other CUSTOMER and business focus, and achievement of your ACTION PLANS? - (2) PERFORMANCE Development HOW does your LEARNING and development SYSTEM support the personal development of WORKFORCE members and your organization's needs?
-HOW does it consider the LEARNING and development desires of WORKFORCE members, support organizational PERFORMANCE improvement and INTELLIGENT RISK taking, and support ethical health care and ethical business practices? - (3) LEARNING and Development EFFECTIVENESS HOW do you evaluate the EFFECTIVENESS and efficiency of your LEARNING and development SYSTEM?
-HOW do you

-- correlate LEARNING and development outcomes with findings from your assessment of WORKFORCE ENGAGEMENT and with KEY organizational RESULTS, and - use these correlations to identify OPPORTUNITIES for improvement both in WORKFORCE ENGAGEMENT and in LEARNING and development offerings? - (4) Career Development HOW do you manage career development for your WORKFORCE and your future leaders?
-HOW do you carry out succession PLANNING for management, LEADERSHIP, and other KEY positions?
+HOW does it reinforce - INTELLIGENT RISK taking

+- a patient/other CUSTOMER and business focus, and - achievement of your ACTION PLANS? - (2) PERFORMANCE Development HOW does your LEARNING and development system support the personal development of WORKFORCE members and your organization's needs?
+HOW does it consider the LEARNING and development desires of WORKFORCE members, support organizational PERFORMANCE improvement and INTELLIGENT RISK taking, and support ethical health care and ethical business practices? - (3) LEARNING and Development EFFECTIVENESS HOW do you evaluate the EFFECTIVENESS and efficiency of your LEARNING and development system?
+HOW do you - correlate LEARNING and development outcomes with findings from your assessment of WORKFORCE ENGAGEMENT and with KEY organizational RESULTS, reported in category 7, and - use these correlations to identify opportunities for improvement both in WORKFORCE ENGAGEMENT and in LEARNING and development offerings? - (4) Career Development HOW do you manage career development for your WORKFORCE and your future leaders?
+HOW do you carry out succession planning for management, leadership, and other KEY positions?